hnslyswhy/hnslyswhy/README.md

 ## More about Me
 👩‍💻 I just earned my first certificate in AWS;

-🧠 I'm practicing data structure and algorithm daily💡;
+🧠 I'm practicing data structure and algorithm daily💡; I find it's more useful (at least to me) to understand a common pattern fully before moving on the the next.

 🎓 I'm studying at UBC as a master student in Educational Technology;